About the Author

 18 min

-Studying for COMLEX Level 1 is a unique kind of marathon - equal parts knowledge, endurance, strategy, and mindset.
-As you gear up for what might feel like the most important test of your life (so far!), it’s completely normal to ride the wave of emotional highs and lows.
-Some...
+Preparing for COMLEX Level 1 is a unique kind of marathon - equal parts knowledge, endurance, strategy, and mindset.
+When it comes to COMLEX Level 1 preparation, as you gear up for what might feel like the most important test of your life (so far!), it’s completely normal to ride...

 Medical School Parental Leave Policies in the US